-Leader of the Liberal Party of Canada
+Leader of the Liberal Party since April 14, 2013.

 Political parties hold a great deal of power in the Canadian system of government.
 Indeed, the Canadian parliamentary system would not be able to function without them.
 As we learned in previous chapters, the party that elects the most members to the House of Commons forms the Government of Canada and gets to pick the prime minister and his cabinet.
 The party with the second-largest number of seats forms the Official Opposition.